ericsonga/APCSAReview/_sources/Unit2-Using-Objects/Exercises.rst

 .. mchoice:: qsh_5
    :practice: T
-   :answer_a: garbage value
+   :answer_a: unknown value
    :answer_b: 0
    :answer_c: compile error
    :answer_d: runtime error
    :correct: b
-   :feedback_a: Fields of classes and objects that do not have an explicit initializer and elements of arrays are automatically initialized with the default value for their type which is 0 for all numerical types
+   :feedback_a: ints get initialized to 0 by default if not explicitly initialized.
-   :feedback_b: Ints get initialized to 0 by default if not explicitly initialized
+   :feedback_b: ints get initialized to 0 by default if not explicitly initialized.
-   :feedback_c: someVar holds the default value of 0
+   :feedback_c: This code will compile.
-   :feedback_d: someVar has a value assigned by default
+   :feedback_d: someVar has a value assigned by default.

-   Assume that SomeClass and MainClass are properly defined in seperate files.
+   Assume that SomeClass and MainClass are properly defined in separate files.
 What is the output of main()?

    .. code-block:: java

-     public class SomeClass
+    class SomeClass
     {
         int someVar;
     }